This tab has the following components:

 User Shows the database user ID.

-Connection name Shows the connection name for the database to which the user is connected.
+Connection name Shows the connection name for the database the user is connected to.
 Naming your connections makes it easy to distinguish between multiple connections to the same database, or multiple connections to the same or different database server.

 Communication link Shows the type of communications link used by the user's connection.
 If the connection is between a SQL Anywhere client and network database server, the link type represents the network protocol being used.

 Node address Shows the communications port ID used by the user's connection.